Constitution of the History of Economics Society

 MEETINGS AND CONSULTATION WITH THE MEMBERSHIP

-1. There shall be one regular annual meeting (described as the “annual meeting”) of the Society, at a time and place to be designated by the President, in consultation with the Program Committee (see Article VI, section 1), for consultation with the Membership and the presentation of a program.
+1. There shall be one regular annual meeting (described as the “annual meeting”) of the Society, at a time and place to be designated by the President, in consultation with the Conference Planning Committee (see Article VI, section 1), for consultation with the Membership and the presentation of a program.
 All members shall be notified of the time and place of the annual meeting at least two months before the date of such meeting.

 2. There shall be a business meeting at each annual meeting, chaired by the President.
 At the business meeting, the President who was in office during the year preceding the annual meeting, the Treasurer, the various Editors of society publications, and the Manager of Electronic Information shall make their reports, and the results of the election of the officers of the Society for the ensuing year shall be announced by the Secretary.
 The members present at the business meeting shall constitute a quorum.
 Members shall be permitted to question officers with regard to their reports and to the conduct of the Society and to raise and discuss any matters relating to the Society and its aims and purposes.
 No votes shall be taken.